marcglasberg/async_redux_core/README.md

 ## In your Dart server or Dart-only code:

-* At the moment, this Dart-only package simply contains the `UserException` and `ExceptionCode` classes, and nothing more.
+* For the moment, this Dart-only package simply contains the `UserException` class, and nothing more.

 * If you are creating code for a Dart server (backend) like [Celest](https://celest.dev/), or developing some Dart-only package that does not depend on Flutter, then you can use this package